The OWL and the Rice Farmer

-I am am a offended with the ‘rice farmer’ terminology which is prevalent in SIL discourse.
+I am offended with the ‘rice farmer’ terminology which is prevalent in SIL discourse.
 However, to understand this term, and its usage I think it is important to understand another term used prior to the rice farmer — The Ordinary Working Linguist.
 This older phrase has gained some traction as evidenced by its adoption in the linguistic literature1, 2, 3, 4, 5, 6, 7, 8.

 The OWL or ‘ordinary working linguist’ is attributed by George Lakoff to Charles Fillmore as a self-describing term.
 Though it is impossible to say if Fillmore actually coined the term.
-If he did then it is an interesting frame by the discoverer of cognitive framing.
+If he did, then it is an interesting frame by the discoverer of cognitive framing.
 I have yet to meet an ordinary linguist.
 I have met smart linguists, extraordinary linguists, novel linguists, quirky linguists, geeky linguists, and ornery linguists — but never an ordinary one.
-The second issue I take with this contrived frame is that it suggest that somewhere there might be a non-working linguist.
+The second issue I take with this contrived frame is that it suggests that somewhere there might be a non-working linguist.
 Now, either I have never met a lazy linguist, or I have been foiled by some collective endeavor.
-That is, the linguists I have met have somehow all decided that I am an extremely boring person — the kind to be avoided, and all have feign busyness!
-Granted busyness is not the same as “working” but I have never met a linguist who is not engaged in some sort of activity which has a mistakable similitude to work!
+That is, the linguists I have met have somehow all decided that I am an extremely boring person — the kind to be avoided, and all have feigned busyness!
+Granted busyness is not the same as “working”, but I have never met a linguist who is not engaged in some sort of activity which has a mistakable similitude to work!

 All the same, the notion of “OWL” seems to be very useful to a large group of linguists.
 For instance, Gary F. Simons suggests that Helen Aristar Dry proposed a book in the early 1990s with the title Computers and the Ordinary Working Linguist.9, While David Nathan, Peter Austin, Andrew Black, Piotr Bański, Mike Cahill, Jeff Good, Steven Moran, Scott Farrar, and René van den Berg all use the term in their works.